 Before going platinum, I went into the hair salon once, maybe twice a year to update my color.
-My upkeep schedule would be described as laissez-faire at best, straight-up lazy at worst.
-I often let my roots grow out to past the top of my ear lobes, because it looked (somewhat) acceptable and balayage was in.
+My upkeep schedule would be described as laissez-faire at best, and straight-up lazy at worst.
+I often let my roots grow out to past the top of my ear lobes because it looked (somewhat) acceptable and balayage was in.
 Heads up: this is not something you can do once you’re platinum, and not just because the top of your head will resemble a skunk.
-Once you’re platinum, you’ll need to go back to the salon every four to six weeks to touch-up your roots, depending on how fast your hair grows.
+Once you’re platinum, you’ll need to go back to the salon every four to six weeks to touch up your roots, depending on how fast your hair grows.
 "A professional hairstylist can assess the situation and give you the best advice and treatment needed," says colorist Richy Kandasamy.

 Watch for Signs of Banding

-Frequent visits to the salon aren't isnt just for aesthetic reasons, as I learned the hard way—it’s also to help avoid something called banding.
+Frequent visits to the salon aren't just for aesthetic reasons, as I learned the hard way—it’s also to help avoid something called banding.
 “Your scalp generally produces heat at half an inch (each person varies) and if you go past that, it causes the hair to lift unevenly, which creates a band,” explains colorist Madison Garrett.
 “To fix the banding, you have to overlap already lightened hair, which can lead to damage and breaking.”
 This actually happened to me one time, and I ended up sitting in the chair for seven hours instead of the normal four hours for a root touch-up, and also experienced a lot more breakage around the crown of my head.
 After that, I was much more diligent with my root touch-up schedule, making sure to go into the salon once every month to ensure I didn’t experience banding ever again.

 Someone once told me that bleached hair is like silk—you have to treat it with supreme care, or else you’ll ruin it.
 I thought that using a purple shampoo and deep conditioning mask would be enough to keep my hair looking silky and hydrated, but this was not the case.
-My hair felt perpetually dry and my ends were always scraggly, no matter how much Bumble and bumble Invisible Hairdresser’s Oil I loaded it up with.
+My hair felt perpetually dry and my ends were always scraggly, no matter how much Bumble and bumble Hairdresser's Invisible Oil ($43) I loaded it up with.
 I learned through trial and error that adding an oil or deep conditioning treatment before shampooing and allowing it to sink in for a few hours, or even overnight, made the biggest difference.
 Also, I noticed a marked difference after switching over to a silk pillowcase—now, I try to bring one with me when I travel, or else I wake up looking like Kramer from Seinfeld.

 Use Lots of Protein

 One of the most traumatizing things that happened to me during my platinum journey was when a large chunk of my hair fell off in my hand while I was shampooing.
 Unbeknownst to me, this was likely because I had overdone it with an in-salon protein treatment a few days prior.
 Christine Thompson, the color director at Spoke & Weal and hair wizard who brought me from dark brown to platinum, explained to me that your hair needs moisture and protein, so it’s all about finding the right balance.
-If you overdo it on moisturizing products, your hair can feeling stringy and heavy.
-If you overdo it on protein, your hair can actually harden and break off—this is especially susceptible when your hair is platinum.
+If you overdo it on moisturizing products, your hair can feel stringy and heavy.
+If you overdo it on protein, your hair can actually harden and break off—this is especially possible when your hair is platinum.
 And yes, keratin is a protein, so I try to avoid using too many products that claim to add keratin back to my hair—and if I do, I always follow with a hydrating hair mask or conditioning treatment.

 Don't Try This at Home

-One of the things I was most excited for after going platinum was the ability to try different pastel hues.
-I had this idea in my mind that all I had to do was use a colored conditioner, and I’d be left with a head of lavender, or pale pink, or silvery-gray hair.
+One of the things I was most excited about after going platinum was the ability to try different pastel hues.
+I had this idea in my mind that all I had to do was use a colored conditioner, and I’d be left with a head of lavender, pale pink, or silvery-gray hair.
 This was not the case.
 The first time I tried a silver at-home color conditioner, I used it on wet hair after shampooing.
 I saw zero difference.
 Then, I decided to comb it through dry hair, which supposedly would accentuate the color.
 This left me with uneven color and weird blotchy streaks.
 The situation could have been much more dire had I been using hair bleach.